kyoung/trek/PMO.md

 # Alpha Test Issues
 Feedback taken from real user testing

-- [ ] Need some kind of "cadet" mode to teach each pannel
-- [ ] Zoom out bar for conn!
-- [x] Communication in the room is crazy, everyone's shouting at each other.
-While we don't neccessarily want to the stoic calm of the enterprise, cross-talk would be nice.
 - [ ] Justin/Tactical still just wants to shoot things... we might need more responsibilities, or to keep them busy with chatter traffic.
 - [-] There was a strange error where going to warp was prevented by the Inertial Dampeners being offline...
 Engineering showed that they were completely online...
 What's up with that?